Marek Heinz: Return to Olomouc

 Heinz returned to Olomouc in 2011, signing a two-year contract with the club.
 Despite playing 20 matches in his first season, Heinz played just seventeen minutes in one substitute appearance in the first half of his second season.
 In November 2012 manager Roman Pivarník announced Heinz was surplus to requirements and free to find another club.
 He joined second league 1.
 SC Znojmo on loan in January 2013 for the rest of the season.

+Coaching career

+In June 2025, Heinz was appointed assistant coach at Sigma Olomouc B.